The International Trade Blog

 • Corresponding entry summaries and broker records

-Update your ACE data every few weeks until the Supreme Court issues its decision and especially after, when protests or court actions may hinge on accurate duty records.
+Update your ACE data every few weeks.
+Protests or court actions may hinge on accurate duty records.

 Step 2: Monitor Liquidation Dates, Deadlines Have Already Started